zethon/zethon.github.io/_posts/2019-11-06-hacking-together-a-conan-package.md

 ## Conclusion

-After this was all done I was able to include PDCurses in my Conan settings as `pdcurses/3.9@zethon/stable`.
+After this was all done I was able to include PDCurses ([in my Windows build only!](https://zethon.github.io/2019-11-06-conan-conanfile-py-for-consumers/)) as `pdcurses/3.9@zethon/stable`.